 - International and national collaboration: Describe your own and the team’s collaboration with foreign and Swedish researchers and research teams.
 State whether you contribute to or refer to international collaboration in your research.

-Research projects within development research shall be of particular relevance to the fight against poverty and for sustainable development in low income countries (for further information, please see under the heading “Focus” above).
-Therefore, clearly describe how the research is based in questions relating to poverty/the fight against poverty and sustainable development, and how poverty and other sustainability challenges depend on each other; how and why the research is of particular importance to low income countries and for people living in poverty.
-Describe how the project can contribute new knowledge with potential to contribute to improving conditions for people living in poverty and under oppression in low income countries and regions specifically, and how the knowledge contributes to this.
-Describe and formulate the latter as possible pathways-to-impact for your research.
-Also describe if the research questions are relevant to low income countries other than the specific country/countries where the study takes place.
+Research projects in development research shall be of particular relevance to the fight against poverty and for sustainable development in least developed countries (for further information, please see under the heading “Focus” above).
+Therefore, describe clearly how the research project and its questions are based on phenomena and challenges relating to poverty/the fight against poverty and for sustainable development, and how poverty and other sustainability challenges depend on each other; how and why the research is of particular relevance to the fight against poverty and for sustainable development in least developed countries and for people living in poverty.
+Describe how the project can contribute new knowledge with the potential to contribute to improving conditions for people living in poverty and under oppression and to promote sustainable development specifically in least developed countries and regions.
+Present possible ways and means for your research to have impact and/or be put to use, in the short or long term, and formulate these as possible “pathways to impact” for your research.
+Describe also whether the questions are relevant for least developed countries other than the specific country/countries included in the study.

 The description may cover a maximum of 4 000 characters including blank spaces.
 This is approximately one A4 page in Arial, font size 11.